What is Clearing?

 Once you have made your choice and the University has offered you a place, add the course to the add Clearing course in Track.
 You must only do this if you are accepting the place.

 You can also register for the Direct Contact service, which is an optional service.
-Once you sign up, universities and colleges can contact you from August 17th until mid-September 2017, if they have places on courses that might be suitable for you.
+Once you sign up, universities and colleges can contact you from August 15th until September 20th, 2019, if they have places on courses that might be suitable for you.

 If you do not make the grade this time around you could also consider resitting your ‘A’ Levels, and re-applying next year.
 You need to consider your priorities and ambitions, and accepting a Clearing place at a university you do not really want to go to, or to study on a course you are not suited for may not be the best solution for you in the long run.